Laces BC

 Laces Basketball Club, also known as Laces BC, is an American professional basketball team.
 They are a member of the Unrivaled basketball league, and made their debut in January 2025.
-The teams are based in Miami, Florida and the Laces are led by coach Andrew Wade.
+The teams are based in Miami, Florida, and the Laces are led by coach Andrew Wade.

 History

 On October 24, 2024, the Unrivaled basketball league announced the names and logos of six teams joining its league, which are Laces BC, Lunar Owls BC, Mist BC, Phantom BC, Rose BC, and Vinyl BC.
-Laces BC, along with the other five teams, will be based in Miami, Florida for the inaugural 2025 season.
+Laces BC, along with the other five teams, were based in Miami, Florida for the inaugural 2025 season.
 Alex Bazzell, the president of Unrivaled, confirmed the league owns all six teams.
 The six inaugural head coaches were later hired on November 15.

+On September 10, 2025, Unrivaled announced they were adding two new teams to the league, Breeze BC and Hive BC.

 Roster

 2025 season

 On November 20, 2024, the six head coaches collaborated on balancing and choosing the rosters for the six teams.
 After the selection show, the Laces BC's roster was decided with Kelsey Plum, Kayla McBride, Kate Martin, Alyssa Thomas, Courtney Williams and Stefanie Dolson as its players.

 In late November 2024, Kelsey Plum announced via social media that she would no longer be playing in the 2025 season and instead would "take some more time for myself this offseason," leaving the Laces with a wildcard spot.
 On December 21, 2024, Laces BC traded Courtney Williams to Lunar Owls BC for Natasha Cloud.
 Laces BC then traded Cloud and their wildcard pick to Phantom BC in exchange for Jackie Young and Tiffany Hayes.